TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 handle additional arguments.
 For further information see :ref:`handle-additional-arguments`.

-This way the ViewHelper receives the argument `emailAddress` of type `string`.
+This way the Viewhelper receives the argument `emailAddress` of type `string`.
 The type is given by the second argument of the :php:`registerTagAttribute()`.
 The arguments are registered via :php:`$this->registerArgument($name, $type,
 $description, $required, $defaultValue)`.
 These arguments can be accessed